JRVisuals/ld46-keepalive/README.md

 - Finish a run (sorry the princes is in another castle), get bonus/buff, next level (?)
 - Custom bitmap fonts (big one for time and coins, small one for menus)

+### Next Up : Getting Enemy Waves Working

+- A wave system and increasing difficulty over time
+  - Wave manager
+  - Wave timer
+  - Data structure to define waves
+  - Refactor existing enemy manager to work with wave system

-### Next Up : Getting the Shop Working
+### (Pause) : Getting the Shop Working

 - Get haste potion working
-- Get armor potion workin
 - Tooltips for potions
+- ~~Get armor potion workin~~
 - ~~Have the heart be mask based rather than frames based to show 0-100 HP~~
 - ~~Tweak potions so they can't be purchased until they respawn~~
 - ~~Get spritesheets working~~